dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/MemoryAllocation6.png)

 ### How do we choose an object to be live and others not.
 Does Young GC has to go every node to get live Young objects ??
-And how does olf GC see live objects?
+And how does old GC see live objects?

  JVM STACK AREA
 For every thread, JVM creates a separate stack at the time of thread creation.
 The memory for a Java Virtual Machine stack does not need to be contiguous.
 The Java virtual machine only performs two operations directly on Java Stacks: it pushes and pops frames.
 And stack for a particular thread may be termed as Run – Time Stack.
 Each and every method call performed by that thread is stored in the corresponding run-time stack including parameters, local variables, intermediate computations, and other data.
 After completing a method, corresponding entry from the stack is removed.
 After completing all method calls the stack becomes empty and that empty stack is destroyed by the JVM just before terminating the thread.
 The data stored in the stack is available for the corresponding thread and not available to the remaining threads.
 Hence we can say local data is thread safe.
 Each entry in the stack is called Stack Frame or Activation Record.